24high/LibRincewind/README.md

 A password manager using LibRincewind is currently being developed.<br><br>
 How does it work?<br>
 <br>
 1.)
-The encrypted result is rotated using a random key for each character until it is valid ASCII<br>
+The text is rotated using a random key for each character until it is valid ASCII<br>
 2.)
-The key gets encrypted with another password<br>
+The key gets encrypted with a password using a base algorithm.<br>
 <br>
 Caveats:<br>
 <br>